arezamoosavi/alimo.github.io/index.md

 ### [Mock for Testing Faust Streaming](https://github.com/arezamoosavi/f-on-top)

 **Detail:** A simple Faust stream processing app and how to mock the asynchronous process of Faust for unit tests; also mocking mongodb.
-This app is developed with docker.
+This app is built with docker.

 **Tools:** Faust, Mongodb, Mock, Unit tests, Kafka, Docker